HBZ-Suso/forum/README.md

     13. userVerified (TINYTEXT, "TRUE" or "FALSE")
     14. userLastArticle (UNIX Timestamp, at first unix timestamp of creation, then last article time, UNSIGNED INT)
     15. userLastComment (UNIX Timestamp, at first unix timestamp of creation, then last comment time, UNSIGEND INT)
+    16. userLocked (UNSIGNED TINYINT, 1 for true or 0 for false)

 2. articles:
     1. articleId (number, ticking up, MEDIUMINT, unsigned)